shadowga/website/_docs/index.md

 Call it anything you want, but this feature is great for online collaboration and discourse.
 The forum and this website in general is made possible by the folks over at Flarum.

-### Making an account
+### Making an account.
 Getting started on the community is nice and simple, we don't ask for much information.
 You'll either need an e-mail and password or you can sign up with a GitHub account.
-If you're looking for some advice on that, you should check out the security page.
+Check out the security page for advice on that.
-Welcome to the club.
+If you'd like your account deleted, just let us know.

 ### Discussions
 Discussions are thread-like posts that (when made) will show up on the community's front page.